open-amt-cloud-toolkit/docs/docs/General/loginToRPS.md

     ```
     https://<Development-IP-Address>
     ```
+    !!! important
+        NOTE: Use the development system's IP address, not localhost, in the URL.
+The development system's IP address is where the MPS is installed and running.

 2. A warning screen will prompt.
 Click **Advanced** and then **Proceed** to continue to connect to the MPS webserver.